 24-hour telephone crisis support, face to face grief counseling for Marin residents.

 North Bay Healthcare

-Oakland.
-Offers a grief support group and individual counseling.
+Based in Oakland, Pathways offers a grief support group and individual counseling.

 Sutter Health Bereavement & Grief Support – San Mateo